joeywheelersam/maratona-python/Desafios/04/README.md

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-{c:red}Verificador de Sites 1.0{/c} is free software, keeping the picture can USE AND ABUSE
+[Verificador de Sites 1.0](https://github.com/joeywheelersam/maratona-python/tree/master/Desafios/04) is free software, keeping the picture can USE AND ABUSE